rohan464/-Ai-text-detection/README.md

-# -Ai-text-detection
-🧠 AI vs Human Text Classification
+# 🧠 AI vs Human Text Classification

 This project focuses on distinguishing between human-written and AI-generated text using two different approaches: